Thomsch/metric-history/README.md

 `output/folder`.

 ### Using the API
 You can also choose to integrate metric history to **your** projects by using its public API.
-Inspire yourself from the implementations in `org.metrichistory.cmd.*`: they all use the public API!
+Inspire yourself from the implementations in `org.metrichistory.cli.*`: they all use the public API!

 ## Roadmap
 - Seamless support of databases